Academic Councils and Committees

 Dunwoody’s technical programs are required to have a Program Advisory Committee (PAC).
 A PAC is a volunteer committee of representatives who provide advice about the direction of Dunwoody’s academic programs and services, and help the College take appropriate action to provide relevant learning.
 Each PAC is required to include a diverse group of representatives from the appropriate community, business, industry, profession, labor, alumni, students, faculty, and secondary school affiliations.
 A range of diverse participants enables the College to receive the best possible advice about industry trends and technologies.

 PAC meetings should be held two or more times per year.
+At a minimum, most programs host a meeting following the fall and spring semesters.

 • Maintaining PAC member information